proycon/pynlpl/docs/folia.rst

 -------------------------

-Creating a new FoliA document, rather than loading an existing one from file, can be done by explicitly providing an ID for the new document in the constructor::
+Creating a new FoliA document, rather than loading an existing one from file, is done by explicitly providing the ID for the new document in the constructor::

     doc = folia.Document(id='example')